In seminary a fellow student told me about the worst sermon he’d ever heard. It was based on this verse:

 And of course the Enoch myths.

-I’d rather not delve into the Enoch myths because they’re silly.
+The Enoch myths are silly, so I’d rather not delve into them.
 But they exist, so I’ll summarize.
 Don’t want you getting blindsided when you stumble across them.

 The most common Enoch myth is